 - Diesel engines/equipment between 25 and 750 horsepower

-- Stationary Diesel Agricultural Engines (tier I/II diesel engine repowers, conversion to electric motors, limited opportunities for uncontrolled)
+- Stationary Diesel Agricultural Engines (Tier 1 and Tier 2 diesel engine repowers, conversion to electric motors, limited opportunities for Tier 0)

-- Other Off-Road Equipment repower, retrofit, or replacement (must submit DOORS documentation showing compliance date)
+- Other (non-Ag) off-road equipment repower, retrofit, or replacement (must submit DOORS documentation showing compliance date)

 For information on the CARB's Diesel Regulations, please visit their website here.